AlisonGraham75/NodeJS-Weather-WebApp/README.md

     - npm init
 - Install required Express NPM package by running the following command from the console in your project.
 This will create a package-lock.json file.
   - npm install express
+-Install required Handlebars NPM package by running the following commands from the console
+  - npm install hbs
 - Sign up for using WeatherStack.com free tier API - Get an access key.
 - Sign up for using MapBox.com free tier API for location services - Get public access token.
 - Edit URL's in the code with your access keys.
 # Usage
-localhost:3000
-localhost:3000/about.html
-localhost:3000/help.html
+-Start the web server one directory above source:
+ - node ./src/app.js

+-Test the endpoints in a browser localhost:3000 localhost:3000/about.html localhost:3000/help.html